beejjorgensen/bgnet0/src/bgnet0_part_0400_layermodel.md

   port provides a way to uniquely identify those programs on the network.

-  For example, it's very common for a webserver to listen for incoming connections on port 80.
+  For example, it's very common for a web server to listen for incoming connections on port 80.

   Publishing the port number is really important for server programs